-Good road trip songs are essential to any successful journey.
-Without a carefully curated playlist, the memories of your trip will have no signature soundtrack — and you'll be at the mercy of your passengers' musical tastes.
+Choosing the best road trip songs is essential to any successful journey.
+Without a carefully curated playlist, the memories of your trip will have no signature soundtrack -- and you'll be at the mercy of your passengers' musical tastes.

 Kick off your mix with a classic traveling tune.
-‘On the Road Again’ is a Willie Nelson staple that encapsulates the simple freedom and happiness of the lifestyle of a carefree wanderer.
+"On the Road Again" is a Willie Nelson staple that encapsulates the simple freedom and happiness of the lifestyle of a carefree wanderer.
 In this song, life is not as complicated as we make it out to be -- playing music with friends is all it takes to be content.
-This old-school country song has a guaranteed spot on our road trip playlist.
+This old-school country song has a guaranteed spot on our best road trip songs playlist.

 This timeless tale of a ramblin' man is an easy pick for a road trip mix.
 Released in 1996, Johnny Cash's cover of the 1962 Hank Snow song features his signature gravelly voice and a classic chugging train beat, setting the tone for a voyage on the scenic route as you weave your way through the continental U.S. You might not be able to hit all the places on Cash's list, but hey, you have to start somewhere.

 If anyone knows what it’s like to put miles behind them on the interstate, it’s touring musicians.
-‘I Play the Road’ describes what it’s like to be on the road all the time -- the good and the bad -- and reflects that keep-on-keepin'-on feeling of pushing on toward your next destination.
+"I Play the Road" describes what it’s like to be on the road all the time -- the good and the bad -- and reflects that keep-on-keepin'-on feeling of pushing on toward your next destination.
 It’s a perfect road trip song, both in its folk-country style and highway-weary lyrics.
-Not to mention, the stellar key change toward the song's end will give you that little boost of energy you need to get through to the next exit.
+The stellar key change toward the song's end will give you that little boost of energy you need to get through to the next exit.

-From the first note of 'Cruise,' it's nearly impossible to not join in.
+From the first note of "Cruise," it's nearly impossible to not join in.
 It's perfectly singable -- let's be honest, the verses and bridge are really just short intermissions between catchy choruses -- but that's what makes it great.
 Even if one of your passengers has been living under a rock and never heard the song before, they will be belting it along with everyone else in no time.
-On top of being a first-rate country-pop tune, 'Cruise' even describes exactly the scene you're trying to create: windows down, radio up, cruisin'.
-No respectable road trip would be complete without this track.
+On top of being a first-rate country-pop tune, "Cruise" even describes exactly the scene you're trying to create: windows down, radio up, cruisin'.
+No respectable list of road trip songs would be complete without this track.

 It's a somewhat obvious choice, sure.
-But we challenge you to turn on 'Life Is A Highway' while driving down the interstate and not feel like all is right in the world.
+But we challenge you to turn on "Life Is a Highway" while driving down the interstate and not feel like all is right in the world.
 Its timeless guitar riff will perk up anyone's ears.
 Rascal Flatts' cover of the Tom Cochrane classic is refreshing, and Gary LeVox' vocals bring a smooth, cheerful tone to the song.
 It’s the ultimate tune to accompany a cross-country adventure, which is why it tops our list of the best road trip songs.